langchain-ai/langgraphjs/README.md

   { messages: [new HumanMessage("what is the weather in sf")] }, { configurable: { thread_id: "42" } }
 );

 console.log(finalState.messages[finalState.messages.length - 1].content);
 ```

 This will output:

 ```
+Based on the information I received, the current weather in San Francisco is:

+Temperature: 60 degrees Fahrenheit
+Conditions: Foggy

-Based on the search results, I can tell you that the current weather in San Francisco is:\n\nTemperature: 60 degrees Fahrenheit\nConditions: Foggy\n\nSan Francisco is known for its microclimates and frequent fog, especially during the summer months.
-The temperature of 60°F (about 15.5°C) is quite typical for the city, which tends to have mild temperatures year-round.
-The fog, often referred to as "Karl the Fog" by locals, is a characteristic feature of San Francisco\'s weather, particularly in the mornings and evenings.\n\nIs there anything else you\'d like to know about the weather in San Francisco or any other location?
+San Francisco is known for its foggy weather, especially during certain times of the year.
+The moderate temperature of 60°F (about 15.5°C) is quite typical for the city, which generally has mild weather year-round due to its coastal location.

+Is there anything else you'd like to know about the weather in San Francisco or any other location?
 ```

 Now when we pass the same `"thread_id"`, the conversation context is retained via the saved state (i.e. stored list of messages):